 Losing weight can be a challenging and at times isolating experience.
 For example, if your social life heavily revolves around drinking, it can be difficult to let your friends know that you are on a weight loss journey.
 Having a few supportive friends or peers can make a big difference in achieving your goals.
 In fact, some people like to share their goals with friends or family so that they can keep themselves accountable.

 A support system is also useful for those times when you feel like giving up and things seem to get too hard.
 A supportive friend or partner can encourage you to keep going if you’re having a bad day and who knows, maybe they can join you on the journey!
 In fact, for some people having a buddy system can greatly increase their chances of achieving their goals.

-For example, if you don’t like walking alone or don’t feel safe in your neighbourhood, you could join a women’s walking group or a local gym where you can use a treadmill.
-Going on a walk with a friend or neighbour is also a great activity not just for your physical health but also for socialising and making new connections.
+For example, if you don’t like walking alone or don’t feel safe in your neighborhood, you could join a women’s walking group or a local gym where you can use a treadmill.
+Going on a walk with a friend or neighbor is also a great activity not just for your physical health but also for socializing and making new connections.
 Added bonus if you have a dog to walk, you’ll have the perfect excuse to get out of the house more.

 Think about your eating patterns

 It can be hard to pinpoint why you are struggling to lose weight.
 For some women, it’s one too many cocktails over the weekend, for others it’s our sedentary lifestyle which isn’t conducive to moving our bodies enough.
 However, assuming that you have been cleared of any medical reasons for your weight gain, it is most likely due to dietary patterns or physical activity level, usually a combination of both.

 It’s useful to take a snapshot of your eating patterns, what have you eaten in the past 24 hours?
 Take a notebook and jot it down.
 It helps to look at a weekday and a weekend day, you might be surprised at how different a Monday looks to a Saturday!